P-Cresol: Applications

 p-Cresol is consumed mainly in the production of antioxidants, such as butylated hydroxytoluene (BHT).
 The monoalkylated derivatives undergo coupling to give an extensive family of diphenol antioxidants.
 These antioxidants are valued because they are relatively low in toxicity and nonstaining.

 Natural occurrences

 In humans

 p-Cresol is produced by bacterial fermentation of protein in the human large intestine.
 It is excreted in feces and urine, and is a component of human sweat that attracts female mosquitoes.

 p-Cresol is a constituent of tobacco smoke.

 In other species

 p-Cresol is a major component in pig odor.
 Temporal glands secretion examination showed the presence of phenol and p-cresol during musth in male elephants.
 It is one of the very few compounds to attract the orchid bee Euglossa cyanura and has been used to capture and study the species. p-Cresol is a component found in horse urine during estrus that can elicit the Flehmen response.

+p-Cresol is found in numerous essential oils - typically in trace quantities where its intense odour imparts an animalic character.